Find YOUR Local Service Center

 Silvery to gunmetal-colored, silver-gray, some with dark lines along length of body.

-A real fish out of water, as they're not even fish.
-They are, in fact, nocturnal, wingless insects.
+A silverfish is not really a fish.
+Silverfish are, in fact, nocturnal, wingless insects.
 Their bodies are flattened and tapered from head to rear, and covered with scales.
-There are 3 long bristle-type appendages at the end of the body.
+There are 3 long bristle-type appendages at the end of a silverfish's body.
 Antennae are long and threadlike, while eyes are compound, small and widely-spaced.

-Beware of cannibals.
-Along with themselves, they will also eat paper, and in the case of some species, linen, tissues and even cellulose.
+Silverfish are known cannibals.
+Along with themselves, silverfish will also eat paper, and in the case of some species, linen, tissues and even cellulose.
 Faced with the option, silverfish will opt for protein over carbs.

-All that aside, they can go without food or water for weeks, but once they find it, will stick close.
+All that aside, silverfish can go without food or water for weeks, but once they find it, will stick close.

 Knock first.
-Breeding can take place in almost any room of the house.
+Silverfish breeding can take place in almost any room of the house.
 Eggs are laid in cracks, and cannot hatch below 70 degrees F. Nymphs molt a number of times, and nymphs and adults can survive between 32 and 112 degrees F.

-Mostly they just ruin your paper, especially glazed paper, wallpaper and books.
+For the most part, silverfish just ruin your paper, especially glazed paper, wallpaper and books.
+However, sometimes silverfish will damage carpeting and fabrics.

 Find YOUR Local Service CenterPlease try again...